szufix/outer-diversity/workshop/README.md

 # Submission 1147: Outer Diversity of Structured Domains
 #

 Run the files in the presented order.

-To compute & plot Figure 6 run: python3 exp_5_popularity.py
+Moreover, for most of the simulations Gurobi is required.

 To compute & plot Figure 1 (i.e., microscopes) run:
+python3 exp_5_popularity.py
 python3 exp_0_microscope.py

 To compute & plot Figure 3 run: